MarkOulitin/ML_Final_Project/Readme.md

 The `Posthoc_Results.xlsx` file contains the matrix of post hoc test that compares each pair of algorithms.
 In our case, post hoc test was executed with TPR metric.

+The `Ranks_of_algorithm.xlsx` file contains the rank of each algorithm by friedman test.
+In our case, post hoc test was executed with TPR metric.